PowerTheKuz/DiscordAccountGenerator/README.md

 Ignore the bad english
 This program is used for generating discord accounts - This program is in beta
 * Version 1.0

+## Suport
+* Let me know if anny errors or suggestions
+* Support for more features > https://www.buymeacoffee.com/PowerKuz

 ## Program - deatails
 Developer(s):
 * PowerKuz